What is Venture Debt?

 How Does Venture Debt Work?

-- This is a debt that is provided by the banks or financial institutions to the companies for the short or medium term.
+- It is a debt provided by the banks or financial institutions to the companies for the short or medium term.
 The number of funds that are sanctioned is based on the last round of equity raised by the company.
-Usually, amounts equivalent to 30% of the funds raised in last equity funding, are approved for lending to the companies as venture debt funds.
-The interest rates that are attached to the borrowings may either be prime rate or a benchmark rate such as LIBOR rate.
+Usually, amounts equivalent to 30% of the funds raised in last equity funding are approved for lending to the companies as venture debt funds.
+The interest rates attached to the borrowings may either be prime rate or a benchmark rate, such as the LIBOR rate.

 - Further, based on the type of lender, the financing agreement may contain other specific conditions as well.
 While banking companies may impose strict conditions, non-banking companies may relax some conditions.